Irene Uchida

 Irene Ayako Uchida, OC (April 8, 1917 – July 30, 2013) was a Canadian scientist and Down syndrome researcher.

-Born in Vancouver, she initially studied English literature at the University of British Columbia.
-As a child and teenager she played violin and piano, and was described as "out-going" and "social."
-She went to visit her mother and sister who were in Japan at the time, and was able to catch a ship out of Japan prior to the Japanese attack on Pearl Harbor in December 1941.
+Born in Vancouver, Uchida initially studied English literature at the University of British Columbia.
+As a child and teenager, she played violin and piano, and was described as "outgoing" and "social."
+In 1940, she and two sisters visited her mother and youngest sister in Japan.
+She returned to Canada in November 1941, one month before Pearl Harbor.

-In Canada, she and her family were sent to an internment camp in the Slocan Valley during World War II.
+In Canada, she and her family were forcibly removed and incarcerated at a Canadian concentration camp in the Slocan Valley during World War II.

-In 1944 she continued her studies at the University of Toronto where she wanted to get a master's degree in social work.
-Her professors encouraged her to pursue a career in genetics, and as a result she completed PhD in human genetics at the University of Toronto in 1951 and worked at the Hospital for Sick Children in Toronto.
-At the Hospital for Sick Children she studied twins and children with Down syndrome.
+In 1944 Uchida, continued her studies at the University of Toronto where she wanted to get a master's degree in social work.
+Her professors encouraged her to pursue a career in genetics, and as a result, she completed PhD in human genetics at the University of Toronto in 1951 and worked at the Hospital for Sick Children in Toronto.
+At the Hospital for Sick Children, she studied twins and children with Down syndrome.
 In the 1960s she helped identify the link between pregnant women who had undergone abdominal X-rays and chromosomal birth defects such as Down syndrome in their subsequent pregnancies.
 She was also amongst those researchers in the 1960s who showed that the extra chromosome associated with Down Syndrome is not always from the mother, but the father may be responsible for 25 per cent of the births.

 In 1960 she became the director of the Department of Medical Genetics at the Children's Hospital in Winnipeg and became a professor at the University of Manitoba (National Library of Canada and National Archives of Canada, 1997).
-She moved to McMaster University, in Hamilton, Ontario, in 1969, where she was a professor or pediatrics and pathology and directory of the cytogenetics lab until she retired in 1985.
+She moved to McMaster University in 1969, founding the cytogenetics laboratory.
+She became a professor in the pediatrics and pathology departments until leaving for Oshawa General Hospital to direct the cytogenetics laboratory in 1991.

 In 1993, she was made an Officer of the Order of Canada for "her research on radiation and human chromosome abnormalities [that] has made a notable contribution to medical science".

 Early life

 Irene Uchida, the daughter of Japanese immigrants, was born in Vancouver, B.C., Canada.
 She has been described as feisty, fun-loving, and opinionated.
 Though originally named "Ayako," which means "Splendid" in Japanese, Irene's piano teacher found it too difficult to pronounce and so gave her the name "Irene."
-Irene was an accomplished musician and played violin and organ in addition to the piano.
+Irene was an accomplished musician who played violin and organ, in addition to the piano.

 During her childhood in Vancouver, Irene experienced the tragic loss of her best friend in a traffic accident.
 Around this same time, she also lost her sister Sachi who died of Tuberculosis.
 These losses instilled in Irene the desire to help people, which is something she worked toward for the rest of her life.